jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 SAGE converts individual Enigma Machine runs into a compounding, community-owned intelligence system.
 It consists of five interconnected subsystems that operate in a self-reinforcing flywheel.
 See core-mechanics.md for all scoring formulas and data flows.

 The system uses two repositories for clarity, safety, and performance:
 - **sage-core**: Execution runtime focused on lightweight local operation (Enigma Machine, Solve, lightweight local Strategy and Defense during runs for qualified users, Economic raw artifact generation, Operations).
-This keeps EM instances efficient for high parallelism and Solve data production.
 - **sage-intelligence**: Central privileged brain containing Synapse (the Meta-Agent) and the full Intelligence Subsystem.
-All intelligence lives here.

-Local EM instances apply Solve gates locally, run lightweight Strategy and Defense passes when qualified, generate raw Economic artifacts, and push gated fragments, telemetry, and raw BD/PD data to secure feed vaults. sage-intelligence pulls from the vaults, performs global Strategy (graph mining and ranking on the full aggregated dataset), global Defense coordination, daily Meta-RL loops, and all self-improvement functions, then pushes global approximations, meta-weights, distilled models, and consistent Defense packages back down.
+Local EM instances remain lightweight to enable high parallelism and efficient Solve data production.
+They apply Solve gates locally, run lightweight Strategy and Defense passes when qualified, generate raw Economic artifacts, and push gated fragments, telemetry, and raw BD/PD data to secure feed vaults. sage-intelligence pulls from the vaults, performs global Strategy (graph mining and ranking on the full aggregated dataset), global Defense coordination, daily Meta-RL loops, and all self-improvement functions, then pushes global approximations, meta-weights, distilled models, and consistent Defense packages back down.

 **Synapse** is the Meta-Agent — the customer-facing and miner-facing access point.
 It provides the chat interface, proactive co-pilot, real-time strategy suggestions, and stall assistance.
 Synapse is powered by the Intelligence Subsystem and orchestrates improvements across the entire platform using the global view of all data.